Energy Saving in Cell-Free Massive MIMO ISAC for Ultra-Reliable Target-Aware Actuation: System Model

 \subsection{Downlink ISAC Transmission}

-Let $s_i[m]$ and $s_0[m]$ represent the downlink communication symbol for UE $i$ and sensing symbol, respectively at time instance $m$.
-The symbols are independent and have zero mean and unit power.
-Moreover, let $\rho_i\geq 0$ and $\rho_0\geq 0$ be, respectively, the power control coefficients for UE $i$ and the target, which are fixed throughout the transmission.
-Then, the transmitted signal from transmit AP $k\in\{1, \ldots, N_{\rm tx}\}$ at time instance $m$ is
+Let $s_i[m]$ and $s_0[m]$ denote the downlink communication symbol for UE $i$ and the sensing symbol at time instance $m$, respectively.
+The symbols are independent, zero-mean, and unit-power.
+In addition, let $\rho_i\geq 0$ and $\rho_0\geq 0$ represent the power control coefficients assigned to UE $i$ and to the sensing signal, respectively.
+The transmitted signal from transmit AP $k\in\{1, \ldots, N_{\rm tx}\}$ at time instance $m$ is given by